-During the 2023-24 academic year, the Association will sponsor 90 national championships - 42 for men, 45 for women and three for both men and women.
+During the 2024-25 academic year, the Association will sponsor 90 national championships - 42 for men, 45 for women and three for both men and women.
 Of the men's championships, three are National Collegiate Championships, 13 are Division I championships, 12 are Division II championships and 14 are Division III championships.
-Of the women's championships, six are National Collegiate Championships, 12 are Division II championships and 14 are Division III championships.
+Of the women's championships, six are National Collegiate Championships, 12 are Division I championships, 13 are Division II championships and 14 are Division III championships.
 The combined men's and women's championships are National Collegiate Championships.

-The Pre-Championship Manual will serve as a resource for institutions to prepare for the championship.
+The Prechampionship Manual will serve as a resource for institutions to prepare for the championship.
 This manual is divided into three sections: General Administrative Guidelines, Sport-Specific Information and Appendixes.